The Four Pillars

 What we’ve done

 If you are a business interested in connecting with the Wayne Regional MiSTEM network, contact Greg Johnson (johnsog@resa.net).
-Connecting educational systems, students, and employers is important to all parties and the local STEM economy.
+Connecting educational systems, students, and employers is vital to the local STEM economy.

 Pillar 4: Ensuring High-Quality STEM Experiences